 What does wet wood do?

 Even the best stoves will pollute if you burn wet wood on them.
 At Wood Fuel Coop, we’ve always insisted that our logs and briquettes are dry and high quality.
 We’ve seen the damage burning wet wood can do to flues and chimneys.
-Wet fuel also increases the chances of a chimney fire.
-This photo shows what excess moisture in your fuel can do to your flue or chimney.
-That’s why your fuel’s moisture content must be low.
+Wet fuel also causes a build up of tar and increases the chances of a chimney fire.

 Wet wood, which means a moisture content of over about 20%, releases high levels of particulates and smoke.
 This harms the environment but it also harms your stove and flue/chimney.
 So it’s important to make sure you’re burning dry wood.
 Ready to Burn makes this easy.